srobo/docs/tutorials/editors/remote-debug.md

 ---
 layout: page
-title: Remote Debugging
+title: VS Code Remote Debugging
 ---
-# Remote Debugging
+# VS Code Remote Debugging

 When connected to the [robot's WiFi hotspot]({{ site.baseurl }}/kit/brain_board/web_interface), it is possible to attach VS Code's debugger to the robot by performing the following steps: